Trouble Shooting a Garden

 2. Solution= add vegetables to the plot.

-From Karen Davis (to see photos of her and Denis’ garden go to Garden Arts)
+Contribution from Karen Davis (to see photos of her and Denis’ garden go to Garden Arts)

 K. How often do you and Paola visit Auzon?